MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Remove explicit configuration server settings

-In the services being migrated, find any explicit assignments of Eureka settings and remove them.
+In the services you're migrating, find any explicit assignments of Eureka settings and remove them.
 Such settings typically appear in *application.properties* or *application.yml* files:

 **application.yml**